Jzukas125/Obsidian-Notes/CyberSecruity/Security+/CompTIA Security+ Get Certified Get Ahead SY0-701 Study Guide Notes.md

 DDos attacks are Dos attacks from multiple computers.

 Variants of DDos attacks include reflected attacks, which involve using third-party servers to redirect traffic to the target, and amplified attacks, which combine reflection techniques with amplification to generate an even greater volume of traffic directed at the target.

+On-path attacks are a form of interception or active eavesdropping.

+Sophisticated on-path attacks establish secure channels and users may see certificate warnings indicating an on-path attack.
+SSH will detect a MITM attack

+SSL striping converts HTTPS to HTTP

+Pharming attack attempts to manipulate the DNS name resolution process by storing incorrect DNS records on a client system.

+Secure cookies have an attribute